Danny Higginbotham: Southampton

 Following Derby's relegation from the Premier League, Higginbotham moved to Southampton in January 2003 on loan until the end of 2002–03.
 The move was made permanent in February 2003 for a £1.5 million fee.
 He featured in Southampton's FA Cup run in 2002–03, playing once in the fifth round against Norwich City, but was an unused substitute for the final against Arsenal.

 The 2003–04 season was difficult for the club, and Gordon Strachan resigned in March.
-Higginbotham felt that his replacement, Paul Sturrock, was unable to handle the pressure at St Mary's, but denied press rumours that Sturrock had lost the confidence of the players.
+Higginbotham felt that his replacement, Paul Sturrock, was unable to handle the pressure at St Mary's but denied press rumours that Sturrock had lost the confidence of the players.
 Steve Wigley took charge for 2004–05 and the club's decline continued.
 Wigley demoted Higginbotham to the reserves after following a falling out between the pair, though he soon reversed the decision and returned him to the first team.
 Harry Redknapp replaced Wigley as manager in December 2004 but failed to arrest the decline, and Southampton were relegated in last place.
 Higginbotham had scored the equalising goal in the penultimate match of the season at Crystal Palace, but a final day defeat to Manchester United left Southampton two points from safety.

-George Burley took over from Redknapp in December 2005, though neither manager was able to put together an effective promotion campaign and Southampton ended the season 12th in the Championship.
-Higginbotham rejected a new contract and as a result was placed on the transfer list in July 2006.
+George Burley took over from Redknapp in December 2005, though neither manager was able to put together an effective promotion campaign, and Southampton ended the season 12th in the Championship.
+Higginbotham rejected a new contract and was placed on the transfer list in July 2006.
 He told the local press that he felt disrespected the way Southampton chairman Rupert Lowe had handled his contract – he had taken a pay cut to move from Derby, a 40% pay cut following relegation, and then the new contract offer was lower still than his current contract.